symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

             ),
         ));

-Notice that adminstration class of the routing bundle has been automatically registered.
-Your routes will be managed automatically so you should disable
+Notice that the adminstration class of the RoutingBundle has been automatically registered.
+However, this interface is not required in your application as the routes are managed by the RoutingAutoBundle and not the administrator.
+You can disable the RoutingBundle admin as follows:
-this:

 .. configuration-block::